encord-team/encord-agents/docs/index.md

 Easily build agents for the Encord echo system.
 With just few lines of code, you can take automation to the next level.

-Here's how to build a [Task Agent](task_agents/index.md) that prioritizes annotation tasks based on custom metadata.
+Here's how to build a [Task Agent](task_agents/index.md) that prioritizes annotation tasks based on data titles.

 ```python title="example_task_agent.py"
 from typing import Any